abitravers1989/countMyWords/README.md

 ## Technologies

 Code language: Javascript

 Application framework?: Node.js

-Test: Chai and mocha   http://chaijs.com/guide/styles/#expect Test Coverage: ![Istanbul ](https://istanbul.js.org/) Linitng (ensuring code is formatted correctly): ESLint
+Test: Chai and mocha

+Test Coverage: ![Istanbul ](https://istanbul.js.org/)

+Linitng (ensuring code is formatted correctly): ESLint

 ## My approach

 I tried to use lean/agile methodology by creating the minimum / most simple application which would still satisfy the given criteria.

-This is why I chose to make a commandline node application which involved less code than a browser application(as didn't have to create the views).
+For this reason, I chose to make a commandline node application.
+I felt this involved less code than a browser application(as I didn't have to create the views).

 #### Programme design approach